Ever stepped on a piece of chewing gum and then, unaware, walked through your carpeted living room with your shoes on?

-After the who-on-earth-spits-gum-onto-sidewalks moment has passed, you start to wonder how to free your carpet of the sticky and nasty substance.
-Luckily, we’ve done the research for you.
+After the who-on-earth-spits-gum-onto-sidewalks moment has passed, you start to wonder how to clean your carpet of the sticky and nasty substance.

 Read on to learn how to get out of this sticky situation and get the ingrained gum, whether fresh or dried, out of your carpet.

-How to get gum out of carpet using ice cubes
+How to get chewing gum out of carpet using ice cubes

-How to remove gum from carpet using oils
+Using oils to remove chewing gum from carpet

 Being a hydrophobic material, chewing gum can’t be dissolved by water.
 The stickiness comes from the fact that gum contains polymers.
 So, to get gum out of something, you will need another hydrophobic material, like some sort of oil.

-Apply one of the listed below to reduce the stickiness of the gum and get it out of your textile floor covering:
+Apply one of the listed below to reduce the stickiness of the chewing gum and get it out of your carpet or rug:

-However, make sure to thoroughly clean the residue of whichever oil you’ve chosen.
+Make sure to thoroughly clean the residue of whichever oil you’ve chosen!

 Here’s how it’s done: